luqmanbarry/git-repositories-migration/README.md

    ```sh
    chmod 755 repo-migration.sh
    ```
-2. Provide the list of source repositories in a file called repos.txt
+2. Provide the list of source repositories in a file called repos.txt (add empty line at the end)
    ```sh
    cat > repos.txt << EOF
     repo1